stanfordnlp/stanza/_pages/tokenize.md

     print(*[f'id: {token.id}\ttext: {token.text}' for token in sentence.tokens], sep='\n')
 ```

-This code will generate the following output:
+This code will generate the following output, which shows that the text is segmented into two sentences, each containing a few tokens:

 ```
 ====== Sentence 1 tokens =======